Super Bowl LI halftime show: Background

-Around August 2016, media outlets began reporting that Adele was in discussions with the National Football League (NFL) to perform at the Super Bowl LI halftime show, on February 5, 2017, at Houston's NRG Stadium.
-Pepsi Zero Sugar sponsored the show.
+Around August 2016, media outlets began reporting that Adele was in discussions with the National Football League (NFL) to perform at the Super Bowl LI halftime show, which was planned for February 5, 2017, at Houston's NRG Stadium.
+Pepsi Zero Sugar would sponsor the show.
 During her Adele Live 2016 concert tour in Los Angeles, Adele clarified that although she had been asked to perform by the NFL, she had declined since she did not believe she was suitable for the halftime show.
 Soon after, the NFL explained they had not signed any musician and were still in discussions with several artists.

 In the meantime, Gaga announced that she would be releasing her fifth studio album, Joanne, in October 2016.
 Billboard reported that the NFL was in discussions with the singer, because of her performance of the national anthem at the previous Super Bowl.
 On September 29, 2016, Gaga confirmed on her Instagram account that she would be performing at the halftime show.
 Fox Sports president and executive producer of the show, John Entz, also confirmed Gaga's involvement, and added, "[She] is one of the most electric performers of our generation, and we couldn't be happier with the choice to have her headline the Super Bowl LI Halftime Show...
 It is going to be an incredible night."

 According to Emma Quigley, Pepsi's North American head of music, and Justin Toman, Pepsi's sports marketing director, choosing Gaga to headline the show made sense based on her previous musical output and endeavors.
 They considered various parameters—social media followers, record sales, trending topic—and then shortlisted her.
 Toman also took into account the total time it usually takes for the show—seven minutes for set up, 12 minutes for the main show, and another seven minutes to dismantle—and believed the singer could deliver "power, punch, performance, singing, lights" within that time frame.